Proactive DP: A Multple Target Optimization Framework for DP-SGD: Asynchronous Mini-Batch DP-SGD

 At the end of each local round the sum of updates $U$ is obfuscated with Gaussian noise; Gaussian noise ${\cal N}(0,C^2\sigma_i^2)$ is added to each vector entry.
 In this general description $\sigma_i$ is round dependent, but our DP analysis in Supplementary Material \ref{appDP} must from some point onward assume a constant $\sigma=\sigma_i$ over all rounds.
 The noised $U$ times the round step size $\bar{\eta}_i$ is added to the local model after which a new local round starts again.

 The noised $U$ is also transmitted to the server who adds $U$ times the round step size $\bar{\eta}_i$ to its global model $\hat{v}$.
 As soon as all clients have submitted their updates up to and including their local rounds $\leq k-1$, the global model $\hat{v}$, denoted as $\hat{v}_k$, is broadcast to all clients, who in turn replace their local models with the newly received global model.
-Notice that $\hat{v}_k$ may include updates from a subset of clients that correspond to local rounds $\geq k$.
-We refer to \citep{van2020hogwild} for pseudo code of these computations at the server.
+Notice that $\hat{v}_k$ may include updates from a subset of client that correspond to local rounds $\geq k$.

 The presented algorithm adapts to asynchronous behavior in the following two ways: We explained above that the broadcast global models $\hat{v}_k$ themselves include a mix of received updates that correspond to local rounds $\geq k$ -- this is due to asynchronous behavior.
-Second, the sample size sequence $\{s_i\}$ does not necessarily need to be fixed a-priori during \Call{Setup}{} (the round step size sequence $\{\bar{\eta}_i\}$ does need to be fixed a-priori).
+Second, the sample size sequence $\{s_i\}$ does not necessarily need to be fixed a-priori during \textbf{Setup} (the round step size sequence $\{\bar{\eta}_i\}$ does need to be fixed a-priori).
 In fact, the client can adapt its sample sizes $s_i$ on the fly to match its speed of computation and communication latency.
 This allows the client to adapt its local mini-batch SGD to its asynchronous behavior due to the scheduling of its own resources.
 Our DP analysis holds for a wide range of varying sample size sequences.

 We notice that adapting sample size sequences on a per client basis still fits the same overall objective function as long as all local data sets are iid: This is because iid implies that the execution of the presented algorithm can be cast in a single Hogwild! recursion where the $\xi_h$ are uniformly chosen from a common data source distribution ${\cal D}$.
 This corresponds to the stochastic optimization problem